-College student volunteers help serve patients, visitors, and staff in a variety of world-class care units and clinics at University of Iowa Hospitals & Clinics and UI Stead Family Children’s Hospital.
-We take pride in having placements that meet the varied interests of our diverse student populations, with varying degrees of patient contact.
+College student volunteers support patients, visitors, and staff across a wide range of world-class care units and clinics at University of Iowa Health Care.
+We offer diverse placement options to match the varied interests and comfort levels of our student volunteers.

 Requirements for College Student Volunteers